skyter10086/Getting-Started-with-Perl-6/Learn the command line.md

 ### $ sed 's/snow/rain/g' forests.txt

 The above command uses the g expression, meaning "global".
 Here sed searches forests.txt for the word "snow" and replaces it with "rain", globally.
 All instances of "snow" on a line will be turned to "rain".

+## Environment

+Each time we launch the terminal application, it creates a new session.
+The session immediately loads settings and preferences that make up the command line environment.

+We can configure the environment to support the commands and programs we create.
+This enables us to customize greetings and command aliases, and create variables to share across commands and programs.

+### $ nano ~/.bash_profile

+~/.bash_profile is the name of file used to store environment settings.
+It is commonly called the "bash profile".
+When a session starts, it will load the contents of the bash profile before executing commands.

++ The ~ represents the user's home directory.
++ The . indicates a hidden file.
++ The name ~/.bash_profile is important, since this is how the command line recognizes the bash profile.

+* The command nano ~/.bash_profile opens up ~/.bash_profile in nano.
+* The text echo "Welcome, Jane Doe" creates a greeting in the bash profile, which is saved.
+It tells the command line to echo the string "Welcome, Jane Doe" when a terminal session begins.
+* The command source ~/.bash_profile activates the changes in ~/.bash_profile for the current session.
+Instead of closing the terminal and needing to start a new session, source makes the changes available right away in the session we are in.

+### alias pd="pwd"

+What happens when you store above alias in ~/.bash_profile?

+The alias command allows you to create keyboard shortcuts, or aliases, for commonly used commands.

++ Here alias pd="pwd" creates the alias pd for the pwd command, which is then saved in the bash profile.
+Each time you enter pd, the output will be the same as the pwd command.
++ The command source ~/.bash_profile makes the alias pd available in the current session.
+Each time we open up the terminal, we can use the pd alias.

+### export PS1=">> "

+PS1 is a variable that defines the makeup and style of the command prompt.

+export PS1=">> " sets the command prompt variable and exports the variable.
+Here we change the default command prompt from $ to >>.
+After using the source command, the command line displays the new command prompt.

+### $ echo $HOME

+The HOME variable is an environment variable that displays the path of the home directory.

+### $ echo $PATH

+PATH is an environment variable that stores a list of directories separated by a colon.

+Each directory contains scripts for the command line to execute.
+The PATH variable simply lists which directories contain scripts.

+### env

+The env command stands for "environment", and returns a list of the environment variables for the current user.
+Here, the env command returns a number of variables, including PATH, PWD, PS1, and HOME.